 In summary, sustainability is an intrinsic character of vineyard enterprises focused on long-term economic viability.
 Such an effort includes attentive care of natural resources and long lived assets, especially soils and grapevines.

 This article was based upon the Mid Valley Agricultural Services’ December 2003 Viticulture Newsletter and was updated for this blog post.

-- Hatfield, JL; Sauer, TJ.
+Hatfield, JL, and Sauer, TJ.
 Soil Management: Building a Stable Base for Agriculture.

-- The Lodi Rules for Sustainable Winegrowing Certification Standards.
-2nd ed.
+LODI RULES for Sustainable Winegrowing Certification Standards.
+2nd Ed.
 Lodi Winegrape Commission.
 2013.